Sunday, 27 April 2014

 But only two figures for the cavalry in a box that mixes infantry and cavalry which is a solution that always creates few poses.

-The maces and swords of all cavalrymen were taken out, the hands were drilled and a lance was placed.
+The maces and swords of all cavalrymen were taken out, hands were drilled and a lance was placed.

 Also some quivers were made out of Evergreen as only one of the poses had it.